About us

 Upcoming events

-Meet and greet: At 9:30 AM, we will be in the area before the footbridge which leads into the preserve (the parking lot side).
-MPAP artists G.R.
-Brown and Sandy M will be hosting this event.
+Meet and greet: At 9:30 AM, we will be in the parking lot area.
+See the photo attached to the event.
+MPAP artists Greg S. and G.R.
+Brown will be hosting this event.

-Show and tell: At the end of the event around 12:30, we will gather back at the area before the footbridge, but on the preserve side for a "show and tell" of our art work.
-There is a palm tree and a small patch of shade near a picnic table.
-Go to the Photos of this event to see a picture of the parking lot and the footbrige area.
+Show and tell: At the end of the event around 12:15, we will gather back at the picnic tables under the trees in front of the visitor center for a "show and tell" of our art work.
+See the photo attached to the event.

 What is plein air painting?